 ¶1.
 This is what my Lord, Jehovah, showed me: Behold, He was forming a swarm of locusts when the after-growth was beginning to sprout; that is, the growth after the king’s mowings.

 2. And it came to pass when it finished eating the vegetation of the land, I said, “My Lord, Jehovah!
 Forgive, please!
 How will Jacob survive?
 For he is small.”

 3. Jehovah had compassion concerning this.
 “It will not come to pass,” said Jehovah.

 8. And Jehovah said to me, “What do you see, Amos?”
 I said, “A plumb-line.”
-Then my Master said, “Behold, I am setting a plumb-line in the midst of my people, Israel.
+Then my Lord said, “Behold, I am setting a plumb-line in the midst of my people, Israel.
 I will not refrain from passing over him anymore.

 9. Isaac’s high places will be desolate, Israel’s sacred places will be waste, and I will rise up against the house of Jeroboam with the sword.”

 ¶10.
 Then Amaziah, a priest of Bethel, sent to Jeroboam, king of Israel, saying, “Amos has conspired against you in the midst of the house of Israel.
 The land is not able to endure all his words!

 11.For this is what Amos said: ‘Jeroboam will die by the sword, and Israel will surely go into exile from his land.’ ”